ADHOMEMKTG/profitfill-security-policies/sdlc.md

 - Temporary exceptions are reviewed within **30 days**.

 ### 6.12 Enforcement
-Non-compliance may result in [TBD].
+Non-compliance may result in a written warning.

 ---